learn-co-curriculum/dsc-model-fit-linear-regression/README.md

 ## R-squared and adjusted-R-squared

-Let's have another look at the output for our `auto-mpg` output.
+Take another look at the model summary output for the `auto-mpg` dataset.

 The code below reiterates the steps we've taken before: we've created dummies for our categorical variables and have log-transformed some of our continuous predictors.